-We are excited to invite applications for a motivated and enthusiastic Research Assistant to join the dynamic Cragg lab, supporting cutting-edge research under the leadership of Professor Stephanie Cragg.
-As part of the Cragg research group within the Department of Physiology, Anatomy, and Genetics (DPAG), you will collaborate with leading labs in Oxford, Stockholm, Boston, Beijing, and Stanford, funded by the prestigious Aligning Science Across Parkinson's (ASAP) Initiative (https://parkinsonsroadmap.org/) in partnership with the Michael J. Fox Foundation (MJFF).

-The postholder will assist the team's work on investigations to elucidate the regulation and dysregulation of dopamine transmission and related neuromodulators by striatal circuits acting on dopamine axons, in mouse brain ex vivo, in health and in key mouse models of Parkinson's disease.

-The group works to elucidate the regulation and dysfunction of neurotransmission, using direct methods to detect neurotransmission and cellular activity (fast-scan cyclic voltammetry, imaging of fluorescent reporters and neurotransmitters, electrophysiology, immunocytochemistry) alongside allied methods to target manipulations of brain circuits and cells (optogenetics, chemogenetics, pharmacological, intracranial surgery for viral vector delivery, immunocytochemistry).
+We invite applications for a motivated and enthusiastic Research Assistant to join the Cragg lab under the leadership of Professor Stephanie Cragg within the Department of Physiology, Anatomy, and Genetics (DPAG).
+The postholder will assist the team's work on a project funded by the MRC that will be supervised by Professor Cragg and project co-lead Dr Simon Bossi and involve collaboration with other colleagues locally and internationally.
+The project will elucidate the regulation and dysregulation of striatal cholinergic interneuron function by glycine and other cell types including astrocytes, in health and in key animal models of Parkinson's disease.
+There will also be opportunity to work with samples of human brain.
+The group works to elucidate the regulation and dysfunction of neurotransmission in the striatum, using direct methods to detect neurotransmission and cellular activity (such as fast-scan cyclic voltammetry, imaging of fluorescent reporters and neurotransmitters, electrophysiology, immunocytochemistry) alongside allied methods to target manipulations of brain circuits and cells (including optogenetics, chemogenetics, pharmacological, intracranial surgery for viral vector delivery, immunocytochemistry).
 The post-holder will also provide advice and guidance to research students when necessary.